 The time scales longer than a few days are critical for higher penetration of renewable generation, but still poorly researched.
 Our study provides some confidence that we can balance multi-day fluctuations quite well, even without requiring large amounts of storage.

 The study’s main author Christian Grams has written a much more extensive post on the results.

 The full paper is available on the Nature Climate Change website.

 Christian M. Grams, Remo Beerli, Stefan Pfenninger, Iain Staffell and Heini Wernli (2017).
-Balancing Europe’s renewable electricity through spatial deployment informed by weather regimes.
+Balancing Europe’s wind-power output through spatial deployment informed by weather regimes.
 Nature Climate Change. doi: 10.1038/nclimate3338